2 Miami-Dade high school students severely beaten on campus

 The time and place of the attack has unnerved the parents.

-"It's not like they were hanging out in some secluded bad area.
-So that's what's scary for me," said Tara Critz, James' mother.
+"It's not like they were hanging out in some secluded, you know, bad area, so that's what's scary for me," Tara Critz, James' mother, said.

+Bela was Local 10's Eco Hero winner in 2017.
+Her work creating a non-toxic, chemical-free alternative paint to prevent barnacle growth is what boosted her past hundreds of applicants.

 Anyone with information about the attack is asked to contact FIU police at 305-348-2626 or Miami-Dade Crime Stoppers at 305-471-TIPS.